GreenShoesLLC/quodsi_lucidchart_package/docs/prompts/selectionManager.md

     SELECTION_CHANGED_MULTIPLE = 'selectionMultiple',         // Multiple items selected
     SELECTION_CHANGED_UNCONVERTED = 'selectionUnconverted',      // Unconverted element selected

-QuodsiApp's message handlers have been preliminarily setup to handle the new specific messages.
-I need to make sure they are surfacing the correct components.
-QuodsiApp references messageHandlers found here:
+QuodsiApp's messageHandlers have been preliminarily setup to handle the new specific messages. messageHandlers found here:
 C:\_source\Greenshoes\quodsi_lucidchart_package\editorextensions\quodsi_editor_extension\quodsim-react\src\services\messageHandlers\messageHandlers.ts

-Lets focus on the following workflow.
+Here is an example workflow to start our discussion:

 User launches LucidChart and opens up a document that has not been converted yet.
 NOTHING IS SELECTED!!
 Extension.ts executes which instantiates ModelPanel.
 Within LucidChart, the user clicks on the icon associated with the ModelPanel.
 ModelPanic loads up the React app through Index.tsx.
 QuodsiApp.tsx is mounted.
-REACT_APP_READY message is sent to quodsi_editor_extension.
-ModelPanel's handleReactReady method handles the REACT_APP_READY
+REACT_APP_READY message is sent to quodsi_editor_extension from quodsim-react.
+ModelPanel's handleReactReady method handles the REACT_APP_READY from quodsim-react.

-    private handleReactReady(): void {
-        if (this.reactAppReady) {
-            this.logError('React app already ready, skipping initialization');
-            return;
-        }

-        this.logError('handleReactReady');
-        this.reactAppReady = true;

-        ...

-        // Now initialize the model in response to a user-triggered event this.initializeModelManager().then(() => {
-            const isModel = this.modelManager.isQuodsiModel(currentPage);

-            // If not a model, send appropriate message if (!isModel) {
-                this.sendTypedMessage(MessageTypes.SELECTION_CHANGED_PAGE_NO_MODEL, {
-                    pageId: currentPage.id
-                });
-                return;
-            }

-            // Only send initial state and handle selection if it is a model this.sendInitialState(currentPage, true, document.id);

-            // Update selection using new pattern
-            if (this.currentSelection.selectedIds.length > 0) {
-                const selectedItems = viewport.getSelectedItems();
-                this.handleSelectionChange(selectedItems).catch(error =>
-                    this.handleError('Error sending selection update:', error)
-                );
-            }
-        });
-    }

 Since the page is not a model yet, quodsi_editor_extension sends SELECTION_CHANGED_PAGE_NO_MODEL to QuodsiApp.

-QuodsiApp receives the mesaagen and handles it through messageHandlers with this:
+QuodsiApp receives the message and handles it through messageHandlers.

     [MessageTypes.SELECTION_CHANGED_PAGE_NO_MODEL]: (data, { setState }) => {
         console.log("[MessageHandlers] Processing SELECTION_CHANGED_PAGE_NO_MODEL:", data);
         setState(prev => ({
             ...prev,
             currentElement: null,
             modelStructure: null,
             modelName: "New Model",
             validationState: null,
             expandedNodes: new Set<string>(),
             showConvertButton: true  // Add this to AppState }));
     },

-The showConvertButton is shown which is part of the Header react component found here:
+QuodsiApp.tsx uses the ModelPanelAccordion component found here:
+C:\_source\Greenshoes\quodsi_lucidchart_package\editorextensions\quodsi_editor_extension\quodsim-react\src\components\ModelPanelAccordion\ModelPanelAccordion.tsx

+ModelPanelAccordion renders multiple components and those components rely on the payload to know what to render.
+All the components can be found as files in this folder:
+C:\_source\Greenshoes\quodsi_lucidchart_package\editorextensions\quodsi_editor_extension\quodsim-react\src\components\ModelPanelAccordion

+The ModelPanelAccordion contains 4 different sections where each section is controlled by an accordian widget.
+The 4 sections are:
+Header
+Validation
+Editor
+Model Tree

+In the current design, SELECTION_CHANGED_PAGE_NO_MODEL shows the following screenshot.
+Notice the Convert button.
+This is located in Headers.tsx
 C:\_source\Greenshoes\quodsi_lucidchart_package\editorextensions\quodsi_editor_extension\quodsim-react\src\components\ModelPanelAccordion\Header.tsx
+Headers.tsx can be configured to show different buttons, etc based upon the received event by QuodsiApp

+For each selection message types, I would like configure which sections of the ModelPanelAccordion are rendered as well as what is shown when the section accordion is visible.

+# SELECTION_CHANGED_PAGE_NO_MODEL = 'selectionPageNoModel',     // Page selected, no model exists

+Header:  Visible.
+Show Convert button only.
+Do not show ModelName or showModelItemName
+Validation: Hide
+Editor: Hide
+Model Tree: Hide

+# SELECTION_CHANGED_PAGE_WITH_MODEL = 'selectionPageWithModel',   // Page selected, has model

+Header:  Visible.
+Show Simulate, Remove and Validate button.
+Show Model Name.
+Validation: Visible
+Editor: Visible
+Model Tree: Visible

+# SELECTION_CHANGED_SIMULATION_OBJECT = 'selectionSimObject', // Single simulation object selected

+Header:  Visible: SimulationComponentSelector.
+Show Model Name and showModelItemName
+Validation: Visible
+Editor: Visible
+Model Tree: Visible

+# SELECTION_CHANGED_UNCONVERTED = 'selectionUnconverted',      // Unconverted element selected

+Header:  Visible: SimulationComponentSelector.
+Show Model Name
+Validation: Hide
+Editor: Hide
+Model Tree: Hide

+I think it was important that you are aware of the bigger plan but I want to go slowly.

+I want to start with SELECTION_CHANGED_PAGE_NO_MODEL event.
+Help me make the changes so that the message SELECTION_CHANGED_PAGE_NO_MODEL
+does:
+Header:  Visible.
+Show Convert button only.
+Do not show ModelName or showModelItemName
+Validation: Hide
+Editor: Hide
+Model Tree: Hide

 The user hits the showConvertButon and MessageTypes.CONVERT_PAGE is sent to quodsi_editor_extension

 quodsi_editor_extension through ModelPanel.handleConvertRequest handles the request.
 Assuming the conversion is successful, then: